11 Ways to Convince Someone with Dementia to Take Medication

 Some pills could be too large and hard to swallow.

-Make sure to ask before crushing any pills because not all pills are crushable.
+Make sure to ask before crushing any pills because not all tablets are crushable.
 Some can become less effective or even unsafe.

 5. Use short sentences and don’t explain or reason

-Don’t get into a conversation about why they need the medication or explain why it’s important that they need to take their pills.
+Please don’t get into a conversation about why they need the medication or explain why it’s essential that they need to take their pills.

-For example, you could just hand them the pill, demonstrate what you want them to do by putting a pretend pill in your own mouth, and wait patiently for them to put their own pill into their mouth, then say “Big drink of water.”
+For example, you could hand them the pill, demonstrate what you want them to do by putting a pretend pill in your mouth, and wait patiently for them to put their pill into their mouth, then say, “Big drink of water.”

 6. Look for things that trigger distress